smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

 # Release Notes
+**V1.79**
+* Bugfix in the sensor app blueprint that fixes an issue that occurs in some cases when users make use of a custom template.

 **V1.78**
 * Added a fix so that the threshold value works regardless if your template value contains a string.